Secondary Dual Educator Program - Program Courses

 SPED 509 Practicum I Supervised Teaching Experience (3 credits)

 The Supervised Teaching Experience (STE) serves to integrate course content within a practical teaching/learning environment.
 Specific STE assignments provide opportunities for students to apply, practice, and generalize concepts and skills learned in university courses.
 The STE will assist students in developing, clarifying, and applying attitudes and beliefs about quality educational practices.
 Through the STE experience, students will have the opportunities to observe and participate in the responsibilities and roles of the special educator, (instructional and non-instructional), while enabling them to further develop their skills and abilities in instruction and classroom management.
-The STE will enable students to develop a Work Sample, which is required for licensure in the State of Oregon.
+The STE will enable students to develop a Teacher Performance Assessment, which is required for licensure in the State of Oregon.
 Additional seminar topics will help students to gain a broader perspective of the responsibilities and roles of the Special Educator.

 SPED 509 Practicum II (3 credits)